code-ideox/Eco/README.md

 # Eco
-Test of Ecommerce for IDEO X
+this is a example for landing page - IDEO X